US Flag - fm USfamily.net

 AN/USQ-17 CP-642A CP-642B CP-667 CP-789 CP-808 CP-848 CP-855 CP-890 AN/UYK-7

-This Canadian Patrol Frigate (CPF) ship model was donated to the Legacy project by Dave Kolling.
+This Canadian Patrol Frigate (CPF) ship model (right) was donated to the Legacy project by Dave Kolling.
 Refer to the Systems, International chapter for the system development story.
 As part of this system, we developed a manufacturing and engineering support facility in Winnipeg.
 Search for SHINPADS or AN/UYK-502 or Dennis Abbot to find more of the stories about this system.

 The P-3C airplane model came from Jim Rapinac.
 The original computer aboard this Anti-Submarine Warfare Lockheed aircraft was the CP-901 that had a 25 year production run and a 45 year operational life.
 Refer to the Systems, Airborne chapter or to the People, They Flew chapter to learn more.
 Or read the book "Hunt for Red October"!
 In the 90s, the U.S. Navy began replacing the CP-901s with CP-2044s - an embedded microprocessor machine developed by Unisys.